Alcohol and Fentanyl Abuse

 - The common effect of both drugs to depress respiratory functioning.

-Treatment is typically a necessity for those who’ve found themselves dependent on one or both of these very potent and addictive substances.
-Treatment includes a number of facets, typically starting with detox and withdrawal.
+Addiction treatment is typically a necessity for those who’ve found themselves dependent on one or both of these very potent and addictive substances.
+Treatment is made up of a number of facets, typically starting with detox and withdrawal.

 Assessment and Detox